2600hz/kazoo/applications/crossbar/doc/metaflows.md

 * binding_key: DTMF to trigger a metaflow; defaults to '*'
 * digit_timeout_ms: how long to wait for another DTMF before processing the collected DTMFs
 * listen_on: restrict which leg of the call to listen on for DTMF
+    * "self": listen for DTMF on the leg of the device/user with the metaflow
+    * "peer": listen on the opposite leg of the device/user
+    * "both": listen to both legs of the call for DTMF

 #### Numbers